mattermost/mattermost-load-test/loadtestconfig.md

 ### NumActiveEntities

-How many entities should be run.
-This should be set to your number of expected active users.
+How many entities should be run by each load test machine.
+This should be set to your number of expected active users divided by the number of load test machines.

 ### ActionRateMilliseconds